andre-st/dotfiles/GAMING.md

     - avoid weak Thesa for the "hinge" installation method (gets loose when you peel off the glas foil)
 - slow lagging eshop on switch device
 	- small pagination steps, every time new request to server (devs usually try to avoid expensive I/O): either bad choice or very very real time prices, or from times with less stressed servers or regulatoy thing (eager loading prices) or just more complex than a central DB (similar to real-time bidding for single online-ads)
 	- apparently stressed servers (website in browser on desktop-pc sometimes HTTP 500 error)
 	- [dekudeals.com](dekudeals.com) often recommended if you want to browse and be made aware of nice deals (supports Germany too)
     - [delisted games](https://delistedgames.com/all-delisted-nintendo-switch-games/)
 - high games prices (on every platform), but often good deals in eshop
 	- is the device itself a losing proposition for Nintendo? and the money will then be earned from the ecosystem after users have invested in the platform and are on the hook?
-- font sizes not optimized in many games, very small, not "responsive"
+- font sizes not optimized in many games, very small, not "responsive" or configurable
 - you can't move SD cards across devices (not checked yet)
 - no TV out
 	- hardware actually missing for display-usb (see YouTube teardown and dissambly videos)
-- retail cartridge with "internet download required" (Wolfenstein2) due to Nintendo's proprietary expensive cartridge hardware with small capacity (16 GB, 32 GB) vs huge filesizes for triple a titles, future?
+- retail cartridge with "internet download required" (Wolfenstein2) due to Nintendo's proprietary expensive cartridge hardware with small capacity (16 GB, 32 GB) vs huge filesizes for AAA titles, future?
-- software-update is mandatory for physical game if you previously installed a digital version in higher version, you cannot skip this; deleting game and save-games won't help, you would have to refactory-reset the switch as described on web/youtube just to play unpatched cartridge without Internet
+- software-update is mandatory for physical game if you previously installed a digital version in higher version, you cannot skip this; deleting game and save-games won't help, you would have to do a refactory-reset on the switch as described on web/youtube just to play unpatched cartridge without Internet
-- "Need for speed" payed, installed, tried "Autolog" servers (no longer avail?), dialog "share Nintendo account info with EA (email, birthdate, ...), [cancel], error-loop autolog/privacy-dialog
+- "Need for speed HP" payed, installed, tried "Autolog" servers (no longer avail?), dialog "share Nintendo account info with EA (email, birthdate, ...), [cancel], error-loop autolog/privacy-dialog
     - requires to disable WIFI (airplane mode) before starting the game, so it won't try or cannot connect Autolog servers for another reason
 - small internal system's permanent memory 32 GB
-	- fills quickly with eshop downloads, many games are huge (640 MB for Akane??, Blasphemous 2d-platformer 7 GB!!, Crysis 3 uses 11 GB)
+	- fills quickly with eshop downloads, many games are huge (640 MB for Akane??, Blasphemous 2d-platformer 7 GB!!, Crysis 3 uses 11 GB and Hellblade 18 GB)
-	- needs extra MicroSD or MicroSDXC (with system update)
+	- needs extra MicroSD or MicroSDXC (with system Internet-update)
-- changing cartridges lil bit hard but protection makes sense for portable system
+- changing cartridges lil bit hard but dust/dirt/loss-protection cap makes sense for a portable system
 - Nintendo support:
 	- quick response but useless so far
 	- could not write replies to info@nintendo.de (SMTP error, very generous IP block?)
 	- support ticket links in answers lead to HTTP-404-pages
 - wishlist-additions on the international Nintendo.com will not be displayed correctly on the german Nintendo.de wishlist (sync between device and nintendo.de works and vice versa (at least removal of games))
 - minus-button "-" uncomfortable to reach and press
 - eshop downloads take long (3-4 hours for Gigabytes-Titles)
 - big power adapter (but any USB source would probably do)